 The weather puts unusual strain on your vehicle as well, placing demand on parts and equipment you may have overlooked during the sunny heyday that was summer.
-Below are a few tips on how to winterize your car and come out unscathed when the snow finally starts to melt.
+Lucky for you, we’ve put together a few tips on how to winterize your car and come out unscathed when the snow finally starts to melt.

 Shelter your car